Karunakaran Babu: Interpretation of the Doctrine of Res Ipsa Loquitur in Criminal Proceedings

+Prosecution of Police Personnel for Alleged Acts of Torture Without Prior Sanction

 The Kerala High Court has held that a Magistrate Court can take cognizance in case of custodial torture by police office, without prior sanction of the State Government under Section 197(1) of CrPC.
-Justice K. Babu reasoned that a Police Officer torturing a man in a police station cannot be treated as part of official duty, thus not requiring sanction to prosecute.
+Justice Babu reasoned that a Police Officer torturing a man in a police station cannot be treated as part of official duty, thus not requiring sanction to prosecute.